+The current status of Hawaii regarding the COVID-19 pandemic is to Act with Care, which means residents are recommended to wear face coverings.
 All customers must wear a face covering while waiting to enter and while at a business.
 All employees who have any contact with customers or goods to be purchased by customers must wear cloth face coverings compliant with CDC recommendations while at work.

 For more information, visit governor.hawaii.gov/covid-19.

 Residents should wear face coverings while in public, especially when six-foot distancing is not always possible.
 Employers should identify how masks, face coverings, and gloves may be required by employees depending on the county, as well as maintain social distancing in enclosed areas.